Roads in Kerala: Features

 Kerala has 331904 km of roads, which accounts for 5.6% of India's total.
 This translates to about 9.94 km of road per thousand people, compared to an average of 4.87 km in the country.
 Roads in Kerala include 1,812 km of national highway; 1.6% of the nation's total, 4342 km of state highway; 2.5% of the nation's total, 27470 km of district roads; 4.7% of the nation's total, 33201 km of urban (municipal) roads; 6.3% of the nation's total, and 158775 km of rural roads; 3.8% of the nation's total.
 Most of Kerala's west coast is accessible through the NH 66 (previously NH 17 and 47); and the eastern side is accessible through state highways.
 New projects for hill and coastal highways were recently announced under KIIFB.
-National Highway 66, with the longest stretch of road (1622 km) connects Kanyakumari to Mumbai; it enters Kerala via Talapady in Kasargod and passes through Kannur, Kozhikode, Malappuram, Guruvayur, Kochi, Alappuzha, Kollam, Thiruvananthapuram before entering Tamil Nadu.
+National Highway 66, with the longest stretch of road (1622 km) connects Kanyakumari to Mumbai; it enters Kerala via Talapady in Kasargod and passes through Kannur, Kozhikode, Malappuram, Guruvayur, Kochi, Alappuzha, Kayamkulam, Kollam, Thiruvananthapuram before entering Tamil Nadu.
 Palakkad district is generally referred to as the Gateway of Kerala, due to the presence of the Palakkad Gap in the Western Ghats, through which the northern (Malabar) and southern (Travancore) parts of Kerala are connected to the rest of India via road and rail.
 The state's largest checkpoint, Walayar, is on NH 544, in the border town between Kerala and Tamil Nadu, through which a large amount of public and commercial transportation reaches the northern and central districts of Kerala.
 Kottayam has the maximum length of roads among the districts of Kerala, while Wayanad accounts for minimum.